 make the best decision, even if it’s not Baker College.

 The most important issue to explore is not what school to attend, but what kind of school to attend (i.e. public, private, liberal ar ts, religious, community, or career college).
 Next, be sure to always, always, always visit the colleges you are considering.
-Research shows that most people who end up transferring colleges didn’t adequately research their college of choice.
+Research shows that most people who end up transferring colleges didn’t adequately research their initial college of choice.

 We recommend that you visit 3 to 4 schools before making your choice.
 And when you do, you should be ready to ask questions.
 To help you along, we’ve put together this handy list of the 10 Questions You Should Ask Before Choosing a College: